 **We suggest that you contact the location directly to confirm that the Drug Take-Back box has been installed and is accepting drop-offs.

-Opened in April 2012, Shop Demo Depot is Westmoreland County's newest resource for quality reusable building products.
-Shop Demo Depot if you're in the market for good quality lumber, fixtures, cabinets, windows, and even appliances.
-Visit http://www.shopdemodepot.com/accept.aspx for details.
+Opened in April 2012 under the name Shop Demo Depot, American Architectural Salvage is a Westmoreland County resource for quality reusable building products.
+Check them out if you’re in the market for good quality lumber, fixtures, cabinets, windows, and even appliances.
+Visit www.americanarchitecturalsalvage.com for details.

 Donations are accepted from individuals, businesses, and manufacturers, from construction, remodeling or demolition projects, for resale to the public.
 All donations qualify for a tax deduction to boot.

 All proceeds benefit the programs of Community Action Southwest – Westmoreland Community Action Agency, Washington and Greene Counties, and Fayette County Community Action Agency.